acacode/kinka/docs/DOCUMENTATION.md

-Kinka have two versions: **development** and **production** (~4KB) For using production version needs set environment variable `NODE_ENV` to 'production`
+Kinka have two versions: **development** and **production** (~4KB) For using production version needs set environment variable `NODE_ENV` to `production`
 ```
 process.env.NODE_ENV = 'production'
 ```